orcephrye/PyMultiTasking/README.md

 task = p1.submit(test, "arg", example="kwargs")
 ```

-When you execute a function that has been wrapped by threaded you get a task back.
-You can wait on the task as it is
-an Event object which also stores results.
+Submit returns a Task object.
+Task stores results and is also an Event object.
+Below example also shows the
+'submit_task_priority' priority keyword can provide the priority that the task should be treated when it is put into
+the TaskQueue.
 ```python
 from PyMultiTasking import ThreadPool as Pool p1 = Pool()